Making sure Black lives matter in the criminal justice system

 Practical steps towards change

-The murder of George Floyd in Minneapolis has reignited long-overdue discussions in the UK about the appalling levels discrimination in our criminal justice system.
+The murder of George Floyd in Minneapolis reignited long-overdue discussions in the UK about the appalling levels of discrimination in our criminal justice system.

-The guide will aim to help practitioners to: educate themselves; ask the right questions; gather the right information and make representations to change outcomes for Black people in the criminal justice system.
+The guide is aimed at helping practitioners to: educate themselves; ask the right questions; gather the right information and make representations to change outcomes for Black people in the criminal justice system.

 - Kate Aubrey-Johnson, Author and Barrister, Garden Court Chambers

 - Michelle Codrington-Rogers,Secondary Citizenship teacher and co-founder, Mothers 4 Justice-Ubuntu

 - Dr. Alexandra Cox, Senior Lecturer, Department of Sociology, University of Essex

 - Cecilia Goodwin, Consultant solicitor, Stephensons Solicitors LLP